peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

  Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.  <b>Return Value:</b>

 This number's value as a 32-bit signed integer.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-This value is infinity or not-a-number, is not an exact integer, or is less than 0 or greater than 4294967295.

 <a id="ToUInt32Unchecked"></a>
 ### ToUInt32Unchecked